xiph/rav1e/README.md

 ### Building the C-API

-**rav1e** provides a C-compatible set of library, header and pkg-config file.
+**rav1e** provides a C-compatible set of libraries, header, and pkg-config file.

 To build and install it you can use [cargo-c](https://crates.io/crates/cargo-c):